econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

   <img src="assets/Sparrow30.png">
   </p>

-Now you can power off and secure your COLDCARD in a safe place until you want to sign a transaction and spend from it, several addresses will be cataloged in Sparrow Wallet so you can continue depositing to your COLDCARD via Sparrow Wallet without having to reconnect it every time.
-It is best practice to confirm each receiving address on the COLDCARD itself and or your saved `.csv` file and additionally to only use each address once.
+Now you can power off and secure your COLDCARD in a safe place until you want to sign a transaction and spend from it(covered below).
+Several addresses will be cataloged in Sparrow Wallet so you can continue depositing to your COLDCARD via Sparrow Wallet without having to reconnect it every time.
+It is best practice to confirm each receiving address on the COLDCARD itself and/or your saved `.csv` file and additionally to only use each address once.

 ## How to Connect Passport
 To import a single signature wallet via QR code, first login to your Passport and enter your passphrase if you are using one.
 Then from the main menu navigate to `Pair Wallet` > `Sparrow` > `Single-sig` > `QR Code`.
 Once you press <kbd>CONTINUE</kbd> the Passport will start flashing a series of QR codes, so hold off pressing that for a moment while you prepare Sparrow Wallet on your desktop.

+If you don't have a webcam for your PC, you can also import the necessary information via file transfer on a microSD card.
+Refer to [this guide](https://bitcoinmagazine.com/technical/how-to-use-passport-hardware-bitcoin-wallet) for details.

 <p align="center">
   <img width="300" src="assets/passport107.jpg">